SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.filter.standard/README-RoundedTimestamp.md

 _hour:minute_ values like `00:00`, `00:05`, `00:10`, and so on.

 Sub-second durations are also supported.
-For example if `250` is configured then the resolved timestamps would have have times exactly at _second.millisecond_ values like `00.000`, `00.250`, `00.500`, and so on.
+For example if `250` is configured then the resolved timestamps would have times exactly at _second.millisecond_ values like `00.000`, `00.250`, `00.500`, and so on.

 **Note** that if datum are generated at a rate faster than the configured duration,